ieeefiu/avr_block_shover/README.md

 AVR Block Shover
 ================

-A program for the ATmega328p for reading color data over multiple i2c color sensors.
+A program for the ATmega328p for reading color data over multiple i2c color sensors and using that data to shove blocks.

 Details
 -------